Labidochromis caeruleus

 Labidochromis caeruleus is a species of cichlid endemic to the central western coastal region of Lake Malawi in East Africa.
-It is also known as lemon yellow lab, the blue streak hap, the electric yellow or yellow prince, depending on the colour morph.
-A naturally occurring yellow-coloured variant from Lion's Cove is one of the most popular cichlids amongst aquarium hobbyists.
+It has many common names, such as lemon yellow lab, the blue streak hap, the electric yellow or yellow prince, depending on the colour morph.
+The naturally occurring yellow-coloured variant from Lion's Cove is one of the most popular cichlids amongst aquarium hobbyists.

 Electric yellows inhabit water with a pH between 7.8 and 8.9 and an ideal temperature range of 23–26 °C (73.4–78.8 °F).
 Large males may reach 15 cm in length.

+Description

+FishBase lists a maximum length of 8.1 cm, although other sources state a larger size of 10 to 15 cm.

 Reproduction

 This species, like the Astatotilapia burtoni, is a maternal mouthbrooder, meaning the eggs are carried, hatch, and develop in the mother's mouth (buccal cavity), for about three weeks.
 These fish are ovophiles and the male will excavate a pit in the sand within his territory, in which the female lays the eggs; the female then takes these eggs into her mouth for fertilization.